Jonathan Pearce (fighter)

-Jonathan Mark Pearce (born May 1, 1992) is an American mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship.
+Jonathan Mark Pearce (born May 1, 1992) is an American mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship.

 Background

 Having begun wrestling at the age of 12, Pearce was a state runner-up wrestler at Science Hill High School.

 In 2014, Pearce was blindsided by a disgruntled gym member, after the gym “bully” clocked him from behind after Pearce called out his ongoing rude behavior.
 Pearce went unconscious and had his head bashed by a heavy follow-up kick.
 The attack caused Pearce to suffer a broken neck, 19 broken teeth, a severed tongue, and had to undergo reconstructive jaw surgery.
 He still has two plates and eight screws in his face.
 After the incident, Pearce dropped out of college in pursuit of a professional mixed martial arts career.

 Mixed martial arts career

 Early career

 In his MMA debut at CFFC 73, he knocked out Noe Quintanilla in the third round, going on to defeat his next three opponents in Chris Wright, Anthony Morgan, and Nickalas Martino.

 After going 4–0 to start his career, his fiancée called off their wedding and he would lose the next three bouts, two by first round submission.
 Also after the third straight loss, in 2017, Pearce went to get medicals done for his next fight and doctors discovered he had a clay-shoveler fracture of two vertebrae in his neck, likely from the 2015 attack.
 A clay-shoveler fracture is an avulsion in which a small piece of bone tears away from the bigger piece.